Bill Munson: Detroit Lions

-In May 1968, Munson was traded by the Rams to the Detroit Lions along with a third round draft pick in exchange for Pat Studstill, Tom Watkins, Milt Plum, and Detroit's first round draft pick in the 1969 NFL Draft.
-For the next eight years, Munson competed for the Lions' starting quarterback job with Greg Landry, who the Lions had selected with their first round pick in the 1968 NFL Draft.
+In May 1968, Munson was traded by the Rams to the Detroit Lions along with a third round draft pick in exchange for Pat Studstill, Tom Watkins, Milt Plum, and Detroit's first round draft pick in the 1969 NFL/AFL draft.
+For the next eight years, Munson competed for the Lions' starting quarterback job with Greg Landry, who the Lions had selected with their first round pick in the 1968 NFL/AFL draft.

 In his first season in Detroit, Munson started 10 games for the Lions, leading them to a 4–6–2 record and completing 181 of 329 passes for a career-high 2,311 yards, 15 touchdowns and eight interceptions.
 His 2.4% interception percentage was the best in the NFL in 1968.
 In 1969, Munson shared the starting quarterback position with Landry, each of them starting seven games.
 Munson and Landry again shared the quarterback position for the 1970 Lions, with Munson starting eight games and Landry seven.
 By 1971, Landry had won the starting job, and Munson served solely in a backup role during the 1971 and 1972 seasons.

 In 1972, Landry and Munson returned to shared responsibilities with each starting seven games as the Lions' quarterback.
 Then, in 1974, Landry was injured in the final pre-season game, and Munson started 11 of 14 games for the Lions, completing 166 of 292 passes for 1,874 yards, eight touchdowns and seven interceptions.
 In 1975, Munson started only three games for the Lions, compiling a 1–2 record in those games.